peter-ha/qskinny-website/index.md

         content: >-
           It's free.
 It's 100% written in C++.
 Use QML if and when you want to.
           Connect data easily, no language barrier.
 Flexible layouts.
-          Use your favorite tools like gdb and address sanitizers.
         actions:
           - label: Learn more
             url: /docs